 Pillow Talk is the pink-nude that set the internet on fire in 2018 and still sells out at every launch.
 The genius of the shade is that it reads as a universally flattering "my lips but better" — which also means no drugstore lipstick will ever match it perfectly, because "my lips but better" depends on whose lips.
 What drugstore dupes can do is deliver the same general idea — rose-mauve-nude with soft-matte finish — at a price that lets you experiment without committing $36.

-Every lipstick below has been compared to the original bullet of Pillow Talk matte revolution on three skin tones: fair-pink, light-neutral, and olive.
+This guide compares each listed shade against the public Pillow Talk shade direction: fair-pink, light-neutral, and olive undertones are the key places the original changes.
 None is an identical match.
 Each differs in one specific direction — cooler, warmer, more opaque, less opaque, glossier, drier — and we name the direction so you can pick the dupe that works for what you actually want from Pillow Talk.

 Finish matters too.
 The original is a satin matte with a powdery finish; we’ve weighted toward dupes that replicate that texture rather than pure mattes or glosses.